aws-samples/eks-anywhere-addons/README.md

     --interval=5m
 ```

-- Validate by navigating to the target namespace and checking that all pods are running
+## Validation

+- Validate by navigating to the target namespace and checking that all pods are running.
 Please see the kubernetes resources in botkube namespace below:

 ```
 ❯ kga -n botkube